Harold G. Long: Background

 Born in Rockwood, Tennessee, Long attended elementary school in Petros, Tennessee and played football at Central High School in Wartburg, Tennessee.
-He joined the Marine Corps in 1949 and fought in the battle Chosin Reservoir (27 November to 13 December 1950).
+He joined the United States Marine Corps on January 12, 1950 and fought in the battle Chosin Reservoir (27 November to 13 December 1950).

-Long married Doris Witsberger on October 18, 1952, in Wheeling, West Virginia, the couple had three sons, Richard, Michael and Gary.
+Long married Doris Witsberger on October 18, 1952, in Wheeling, West Virginia, the couple had three sons, Richard, Michael, and Gary.
+The couple divorced in December 1988.